sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Refresh Tokens SHOULD only be applied and enabled when a functional need exists.
 Support for Refresh Tokens SHOULD therefore be disabled by default.
 Refresh Tokens for confidential Clients MUST be sender-constrained by the issuing OpenID Provider.
 How the OP accomplishes this is implementation specific, suggestions can be found in [[?OAuth2.1]], Section 6.1.
 Using Refresh Tokens in combination with public Clients SHOULD be avoided when possible.
-If a specific scenario does call for usage of Refresh Tokens with public Clients, Refresh Tokens MUST be one-time-use with a limited validity.
+If a specific scenario does call for usage of Refresh Tokens with public Clients, Refresh Tokens MUST rotate on each use with a limited valid lifetime.

 All transactions MUST be protected in transit by TLS as described in BCP195 [[RFC7525]].
 In addition, all compliant implementations MUST apply the IT Security Guidelines for TLS by the Dutch NCSC [[SG.TLS]].
 Implementations SHOULD only implement settings and options indicated as "good", SHOULD NOT use any settings with a status "phase out" and MUST NOT use any setting with a status "insufficient" in these security guidelines or future updates thereof.